tushar-sharma/tushar-sharma.github.io/_posts/2016-02-07-random-stranger.md

 </p>

 Heavy bumps are often advised by doctors to cure for day dreaming.
 Luckily Indian Municipality has heeded to doctor's advice and deliberately created potholes on Indian roads at regular intervals for convenience.
 However sudden brakes of the bus literary pulled me out of my dreams.
 I stood up & offered my seat to another man, who thanked me.
-I somehow squeezed past to reach the exit and alighted from the bus.
+I somehow squeezed throught to reach the exit and alighted from the bus.

 The sun had now retired to give respite to people for the day.
 The traffic was gradually uncoiling.
 I stood there watching the bus depart.
 The experience I spent in the bus was surreal.
 The bus was anthropomorphically transmuted into a random stranger with whom I shared my dream.
 My eyes were moist as I saw the bus dissolve into traffic and disappear (May be my emotions were due to inhaling of smoke).
 I pulled out my ticket & tossed it into the air in agony of estrangement.
 And I walked away in the opposite direction of the bus.